keittlab/rpg/README.md

 [![CRAN Version](http://www.r-pkg.org/badges/version/rpg)](http://www.r-pkg.org/badges/version/rpg) [![CRAN Downloads](http://cranlogs.r-pkg.org/badges/rpg)](http://cran.rstudio.com/web/packages/rpg/index.html) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/thk686/rpg?branch=master&svg=true)](https://ci.appveyor.com/project/thk686/rpg) [![Travis-CI Build Status](https://travis-ci.org/thk686/rpg.svg?branch=master)](https://travis-ci.org/thk686/rpg)

 This package wraps PostgreSQL's libpq, a library for interacting with a PostreSQL database.
 Unlike other database access packages for R, ```rpg``` is designed to be specific to PostgreSQL and, as such, exposes a more of the functionality of libpq.
 A great deal of thought went into making ```rpg``` simple to use.
 The major difference between ```rpg``` and most other database packages is that ```rpg``` does not use an object-oriented model.
 There are no connection objects, result objects and so on.
 This simplifies the interface and makes using ```rpg``` a lot like using psql, PostgreSQL's command line interface.
-I bascially wrote ```rpg``` as a nice comfy environment for my own work.
+I basically wrote ```rpg``` as a nice comfy environment for my own work.
 If you are building infrastructure, you probably want to investigate ```DBI``` and [RPostgres](https://github.com/rstats-db/RPostgres).
 There is also the excellent [RPostgreSQL](https://cran.r-project.org/web/packages/RPostgreSQL/index.html) package on CRAN.

 ### Installation